 Some of our patent applications have been granted or may be granted or allowed in the future.
 We cannot be certain that an allowed patent application will become an issued patent.
 There may be events that can cause the allowance of a patent application to be withdrawn.
 For example, after a patent application has been allowed, but prior to being issued, material that could be relevant to patentability may be identified.
-In such circumstances, the applicant may pull the application from allowance in order for the USPTO to review the application in view of the new material.
+In such circumstances, the applicant may pull the application in view of the new material.
 We cannot be certain that the USPTO will re-allow the application in view of the new material.
 Further, periodic maintenance fees on any issued patent are due to be paid to the USPTO and foreign patent agencies in several stages over the lifetime of the patent.
-The USPTO and various foreign governmental patent agencies require compliance with a number of procedural, documentary, fee payment and other similar provisions during the patent application process and following the issuance of a patent agencies and to help us comply with other procedural, documentary and other similar requirements and we are also dependent on our licensors to take the necessary action to comply with these requirements with respect to our licensed intellectual property.
-While an inadvertent lapse can in many cases be cured by payment of a late fee or by other means in accordance with the application include, but are not limited to, failure to respond to official actions within prescribed time limits, non-payment or lapse of a patent or patent application include, but are not limited to, failure to respond to official actions within prescribed time limits, non-payment of fees and failure to properly legalize and submit formal documents.
+The USPTO and various foreign governmental patent agencies require compliance with a number of procedural, documentary, fee payment and other similar provisions during the patent application no-U.S. government patent agencies and to help us comply with other procedural, documentary and other similar requirements and we are also dependent on our licensors to take the necessary action to comply with these requirements with respect to our licensed intellectual property.
+While an inadvertent lapse can in many cases be cured by payment of a late fee or by other means in accordance with the applicable rules, there are situations in which noncompliance can result in abandonment or lapse of the patent application include, but are not limited to, failure to respond to official actions within prescribed time limits, non-payment of fees and failure to properly legalize and submit formal documents.
 In such an event, our competitors might be able to enter the market, which would have a material adverse effect on our business.